tsedio/tsed/docs/docs/serve-files.md

 http://localhost:3000/hello.html
 ```

-To create a virtual path prefix (where the path does not actually exist in the file system) for files that are served by the Ts.ED, specify a mount path for the static directory, as shown below:
+To create a virtual path prefix (where the path does not actually exist in the file system) for files that are served by Ts.ED, specify a mount path for the static directory, as shown below:

 ```typescript
 import {Configuration} from "@tsed/common";